atrac17/Integer_Video_Modes/README.md

 ## Modeline Template

 This repository will contain custom resolutions for all available MiSTerFPGA cores currently available and in development.
 The custom `video_mode`'s available will be targeted towards displays that have variable refresh rate and unique resolution capabilities.

 Several displays support VRR and unique resolutions.
 You will find a list of known working displays below.
+If your display is compatible and not listed, please inform me on github providing the information below in the template.

 The updater script in the repository will fetch the `MiSTer.ini` file the end-user configures in the script.
-They will have the ability to dictate it's name (`MiSTer_alt_1.ini` etc.).

-Technical information regarding the video modes are below.
-Please ensure to throughly read if you are configuring your own `MiSTer.ini` file from this readme.
+They will have the ability to dictate it's name (`MiSTer_alt_1.ini`, `MiSTer_alt_2.ini` etc).
+Technical information regarding the video modes for each core are below.
+Please ensure to throughly read the information provided if you are configuring your own `MiSTer.ini` file from the information provided in this readme.

 ## Modeline Template Updater

 W.I.P

-## Known Working Displays
+## Known Working Display Panels

 W.I.P